❦ First Published on

 Already I am pausing to make decisions, but these are fun decisions, and a series of fun decisions are what video games are about.

-This hiring screen is a very small part of a video game with many intertwining systems, including the very best turn-based combat of any video game ever made, that I continue returning to 21 years later.
+This hiring screen is a very small part of a video game with many intertwining systems, including the very best turn-based combat of any video game ever made, that I continue returning to over 20 years later.

 Finally, in Super Mario Kart I used to only find out my mind had paused when the race had finished — I forgot I was playing at all, and won!